2026 CCS Call for Topics Information Guide

 - Given the potential nuances and variations in overlap, it may be beneficial for you to contact the Guidelines Committee at guidelines@ccs.ca to inquire about the degree of any conflict or overlap.
 Alternatively, the committee may reach out to you directly regarding this issue.

-- Signature of the President of any CCS affiliate(s) who would agree to collaborate on the Guideline/CPU: please list the affiliate(s).
+- Signature of the President of any CCS Affiliate(s) who agrees to collaborate on the Guideline/CPU: please list the Affiliate(s).
+See CCS.ca for CCS Affiliates.
+Please note this is optional.

 Title, Scope and Rationale for the proposed Guideline/CPU (up to 1,000 words); items to address include:

-- Brief description of clinical burden to be addressed: breakthrough recommendations, gaps in care, major changes or gaps in evidence, large and unique implications for Canada (in published evidence or context), clearly defined needs/voice of People With Lived Experience (PWLE) (those who use health or care services, carers, or communities affected by the guideline/CPU).
+- Brief description of clinical burden to be addressed: breakthrough recommendations, gaps in care, major changes or gaps in evidence, large and unique implications for Canada (in published evidence or context), clearly defined needs/voice of People With Lived Experience (PWLE) (those who use health or care services, carers, or communities affected by the Guideline/CPU).

 - Identify sources of clinical evidence (e.g. systematic reviews) or any preliminary literature reviews and include reference to policy and/or economic evidence (if possible).
-Please note this is optional.
+Please note this is optional

 - Up to 5 key references.
-Please note this is optional.
+Please note this is optional

-- The target audience(s) for the guideline / CPU. (i.e. physicians (specialists [community and academic], primary care providers), nurse practitioners, nurses, dietitians, pharmacists, exercise physiologists, social workers/psychologists, people with lived experience (PWLE), carers of people with lived experience).
+- The target audience(s) for the Guideline / CPU. (i.e. Physicians (specialists [community and academic], primary care providers), nurse practitioners, nurses, dietitians, pharmacists, exercise physiologists, social workers/psychologists, people with lived experience (PWLE), carers of people with lived experience).

-- Date of last CCS guideline or CPU publication, if applicable (past guideline/CPUs: https://ccs.ca/guidelines-and-position-statement-library/).
+- Date of last CCS Guideline or CPU publication, if applicable (past Guideline/CPUs: https://ccs.ca/guidelines-and-position-statement-library/)

-- Guidelines and CPUs currently in development are listed at the bottom of the page here: https://ccs.ca/guideline-development/.
+- Guidelines and CPUs currently in development are listed at the bottom of the page here: https://ccs.ca/guideline-development/

 - Suggestions for knowledge translation approaches (evidence-based welcome) that address clinician and PWLE need.